fabsta/fabsta.github.io_old/_posts/2016-08-30-pandas-cheat-sheet.md

 <hr>

+### Combine DataFrame
-## Data in Series then combine into a DataFrame
+Data in Series then combine into a DataFrame

 ```python
 # Example 1 ...
 s1 = Series(range(6))